Thigh fly (Adductor Magnus Stretch)

 To use the Thigh Fly (Adductor Magnus Stretch) as a static stretch:

-1. Starting Position: Lie on your back with your legs together and lifted towards the ceiling.
-Ensure that your hips are anchored to the floor.
+1. Starting Position: Lie on your back with your legs together, lifted towards the ceiling.
+Ensure your hips are firmly anchored to the floor.

-2. Stretching Movement: Open your legs to the sides as much as possible, feeling a stretch along your inner thighs.
-Hold this position for 10-15 seconds while maintaining steady breathing.
+2. Stretching Movement: Slowly open your legs to the sides as far as comfortable, feeling a stretch along your inner thighs.
+Hold this position for 10-15 seconds while breathing steadily.

-3. Return to Starting Position: Slowly close your legs back together, bringing them to the starting position.
+3. Return to Starting Position: Gently close your legs back together, returning to the starting position.

-4. Repetitions: Repeat the stretch for the desired number of repetitions, typically 2-4 times, with brief rest periods in between if needed.
+4. Repetitions: Repeat the stretch for 2-4 repetitions, taking brief rest periods in between if needed.

 To use the Thigh Fly as a dynamic element in a workout:

-1. Starting Position: Assume the same starting position as described above.
+1. Starting Position: Begin in the same starting position as the static stretch.

-2. Continuous Movement: Perform the stretching movement continuously without pausing at the stretched position.
-Open your legs to the sides and then close them back together in a fluid motion.
+2. Continuous Movement: Open your legs to the sides and then close them back together in a fluid motion without pausing at the stretched position.

 3. Repetitions: Perform the dynamic Thigh Fly for the specified number of repetitions without resting between each repetition.

-4. Breathing: Remember to breathe rhythmically throughout the dynamic movement, inhaling as you open your legs and exhaling as you close them.
+4. Breathing: Inhale as you open your legs and exhale as you close them.

 Tips for Performing: